Richard Layton Butler: Premier (1933–1938)

+Attempted move to federal politics and later activities

 Mounting internal LCL displeasure led Butler to consider switching to federal politics.
 An opportunity arose for such a move in 1938, following the death in an aeroplane crash of Charles Hawker, the United Australia Party MP for the federal seat of Wakefield.
 Butler gained pre-selection for the 1938 Wakefield by-election and resigned his position as Premier and his seat in parliament on 5 November 1938, to be replaced as Premier by Thomas Playford IV.
 At the time of his resignation, Butler was the longest-serving Premier in South Australian history.

 Butler went into the by-election as a heavy favorite; on paper Wakefield was a safely conservative seat with a UAP/LCL majority of 13.1 percent.
 However, in a shock result, Butler lost the by-election after independent Percy Quirke's preferences flowed overwhelmingly to Labor challenger Sydney McHugh.
 This allowed McHugh to take the seat on a swing of 20 percent.
 Although he continued to seek federal pre-selection for the LCL, internal party opponents thwarted him.
 Instead, after being knighted in 1939, Butler was first appointed by Playford to the critical wartime positions of Director of Emergency Road Transport and Chair of the Liquid Fuel Control Board and later as a Director of the Electricity Trust of South Australia.

 Labor MP Mark Butler is Richard Layton Butler's great grandson.